firelike/itunes-api/README.md

 ## Introduction

-Zend Framework module to consume iTunes API
+Laminas/Zend Framework module to consume iTunes API

 ## Installation
 Install the module using Composer into your application's vendor directory.
 Add the following line to your